channable/icepeak/docs/IcepeakProtocolMultiSub.md

 - The client, on the single connection, can cumulatively keep subscribing and unsubscribing to paths by sending corresponding payloads.
   - The server also sends back a response about the status, and some data of the corresponding subscription or unsubscription request.
 - The server will send the client the new value/update at the subscribed path whenever there is a change at that path.
-- Both, subscription and unsubscription requests are idempotent.
+- Both, subscription and unsubscription requests are idempotent, in terms of the effect on the state of the server, actual response received from client varies depending on the state of the server.

 ## Update